 Those Haven Guests have it quite good on this deck.

 Aft of the ship on deck 19 is where you will be able to really explore the sports complex.
-First up is the mini golf course, on the starboard side.
+First up is the mini golf course.
 Relatively busy during our cruise, we did manage to play one game which ended in a tie.

 There was also a small bocce ball court which did see some action during the cruise just not from us.